nflsilva/nds-gbabf/README.md

 GBAROM[0x555] = 0x10;
 ```

-There's also another example, from the great [cartreader](https://github.com/sanni/cartreader) project by [sanni](https://github.com/sanni/) (it's a great project, consider checking it out!).
+There's also another example, from the great [cartreader](https://github.com/sanni/cartreader) project, by [sanni](https://github.com/sanni/) (it's a great project, consider checking it out!).
 In [this function](https://github.com/sanni/cartreader/blob/master/Cart_Reader/GBA.ino#L2325), the code is issuing a command to erase a specific sector.
-Using *libnds* this would translate to.
+Using *libnds*, this would translate to.

 ``` C
 GBAROM[0xAAA] = 0xAA;